andlamb2002/budget-app/README.md

 - **Login/Logout/Signup**: Users can authenticate and create accounts.
 - **Budget Management**: Add, edit, and delete budgets.
 - **Expense Management**: Add, edit, and delete expenses.
-- **Accessibility Features**: Keyboard navigation, error messages, ARIA labels, and semantic tags.
+- **Accessibility Features**: Keyboard navigation (tab), error messages, ARIA labels, and semantic tags.
-- **Token Expiry**: Authentication tokens expire in 1 minute and return the user to the home page.
+- **Token Expiry**: Authentication tokens expire in 1 minute and returns the user to the homepage.
 - **Auth Warning**: Warns users when authentication token is going to expire in 20 minuntes with a refresh button.

 ## Data Visualizations